Taronga Zoo to Balmoral Beach Walk

 Taylors Bay in Mosman

-The track navigates around Taylors Bay, with the option to do a short detour down to the bay to a tiny secluded beach.
+The track circles around Taylors Bay, with an option to take a short detour down to a small, secluded beach nestled in the bay.

 4. Clifton Gardens Reserve

-Leaving Taylors Bay behind, the track continues to the Chowder Head peninsula before arriving at Clifton Gardens Reserve.
+After leaving Taylors Bay, the trail continues toward the Chowder Head peninsula before arriving at Clifton Gardens Reserve.

 Clifton Gardens Reserve at Chowder Bay